no00ob/CustomPingSound/README.md

 # Custom Ping Sound
 Simple Lethal Company sound mod that let's you replace the radar ping sound with any custom .wav file.
+If you're looking for reference on how to implement or use similar audio loading you can check out both branches on github.
+Other branch has an alternative way of loading files if the normal way doesn't work on your end.

 ## Installation